be-smals-thim/documentation-site/docs/ds/faq.md

 title: FAQ
 ---

+### I get a 401 Unauthorized
+It means that the token in invalid or expired or missing.
+See [how to get a token](document_sender.md#getting-an-oauth-token-for-publication).

+### I get a 403 Forbidden
+It means that the token is valid but a scope is missing.
+To publish message by a REST request, the needed scope is ``scope:document:management:consult:ws-eboxrestentreprise:publicationsender``.
+Not only the scope must be attributed to you in the *Authorization Server* but you also have to put it in the request to get a token.
+You can ask [eBoxIntegration](mailto:eBoxIntegration@smals.be) to check if the scope is correctly set in the Authorization Server.
+You have to include the Client-ID in the mail.

 ### I published and I get the response code NO_DIGITAL_USER
 This is not an error.
 See the [section about NO_DIGITAL_USER](document_sender.md#no_digital_user-response-code).